Who is Tim Scott, the latest 2024 Republican presidential candidate?

 “This is the greatest country on God’s green Earth.”

-Shortly after his insurance business took off, he ran and won an at-large seat on the Charleston County Council as a Republican in 1995 a majority white district.
-He then won his reelection bids in 2000 and 2004 and eventually became the council’s chairman in 2007 before running for the South Carolina House of Representatives in 2008.
+Shortly after his insurance business took off, he ran and won an at-large seat on the Charleston County Council as a Republican in 1995, winning a majority white district.
+He then won his reelection bids in 2000 and 2004, became the council’s chairman in 2007 and ran for the South Carolina House of Representatives in 2008.

-After being elected to the state house, he only served for two years before running for Congress in 2010, becoming the first Black Republican sent to Washington in more than a century, according to the South Carolina Republican Party.
+After being elected to the state House, he served just two years before running for Congress in 2010, becoming the first Black Republican to represent South Carolina in Washington in more than a century, according to the state’s Republican Party.

 The lawmaker quickly rose through the ranks to become a vocal leader on a range of issues, including race and police reform, within the Republican Party.
 He was appointed to the Senate in 2012 to replace retiring Sen. Jim DeMint, becoming the first Black senator from the South to serve since Reconstruction, as well as the first Black senator from South Carolina.